tyyin98/wardrobe/README.md

 Beyond simply keeping track of the wardrobe collection, the app also provides insightful statistics.
-Users can explore changes in the amount of money spent from year to year, identify their favorite brands and preferred shopping sites, and more.
+Users can explore changes in the amount of money spent from year to year, identify their favorite brands and more.

 ## Who will use it?
 From fashion enthusiasts like me to professionals working